Skillshare vs. Udemy: Which One Is Best For Your Course?

 On average, Skillshare Classes last between 20 and 60 minutes.
 Yet it’s advised that you split this into smaller 2 to 3 minute videos (your class must be at least 10 minutes in length).

 Unlike other course platforms, you cannot upload additional class resources, run quizzes, or publish audio descriptions/interviews.
-Focus is solely on video, which is a benefit for many course creators.
+The focus is solely on video, which is a benefit for many course creators.

-Once you’ve created and built your first Class, click Publish and make sure everything looks and works as it should do.
+Once you’ve created and built your first Class, click Submit and make sure everything looks and works as it should do.
 Once complete, your Class layout will look something like this:

 In terms of speed and ease, Skillshare certainly makes your life easy.
 Without the worry of additional resources and creating materials for each video, you can quickly create and upload your Classes.